Fjenfawi/Flappy-bird-game/README.md

 # Flappy-bird-game
-This is implementation for flappy-bird game \n
+This is implementation for flappy-bird game

 #must install pygame library